 How to Get Started

-For those living and working in the Denver metro area, resources like MyWaytoGo.org and Enterprise Rideshare can help you find registered users who are either part of an existing pool or are looking for a buddy such as yourself.
+For those living and working in the northwest metro area, resources like MyWaytoGo.org can help you find registered users who are either part of an existing pool or are looking for a buddy such as yourself.

-If you live in the North Front Range region (Berthoud, Fort Collins, Greeley, Johnstown, Loveland), VanGo will be your service provider.
+If you live in the North Front Range region (Berthoud, Fort Collins, Greeley, Johnstown, Loveland), VanGo is your service provider.

 Rules of the Pool

-Once you have your buddies lined up, it’s important to lay out the rules of vanpooling.
+Once you have your van buddies lined up, it is important to lay out the rules of your vanpool.
 For example, you’ll want to know:

 - How will driving duties be split?